mackenziewritescode/calculator/README.md

 So now the `formula` will look something like `55\*0.15` while the `displayFormula` looks simply like `55×15%`, and `formula` can be computed using `eval()`.

 I won't get into the details here, but if you use the delete button to remove the `%` from `displayFormula`, that conversion we just did to `formula` needs to be reversed.
 All that for a simple percentage!

+***

+I hope this gives you some insight into how one might go about writting a calculator from scratch.
+If you want to see all of the code for yourself, head on over to `src/App.js` and `src/App.scss`.

 It might also be worth mentioning that this project is optomized for mobile use.
 Have a look for yourself!